Bruhat-Tits group schemes over higher dimensional base-II: Introduction

+\end{thm} See also \cite[Thm 1]{pr2024} for this result in positive characteristics under tameness assumptions of the residue field $k$.

+The question of generalization of Bruhat-Tits group schemes to bases of higher dimensions was raised and outlined by F.Bruhat and J.Tits themselves in \cite[ \S 3.9.4]{bt2}.
+The possible difficulties were also carefully elaborated in a few `possible' counter-examples for $\mathbb{A}^2_k$ and $SL_2$.
+In \S 3.2.14 {\em loc. cit.}, it is shown that in higher dimensions, taking schematic closures in different faithful $\mathcal{D}$-modules may produce non-isomorphic group schemes $\mathfrak{G}$ having the same structure of the big-cell.
+In \S 3.2.15 {\em loc. cit.}, it is shown that the schematic closure $\mathfrak{G}$ may {\em not be flat} and hence {\em not a group scheme}.
+By removing a four dimensional component $\mathfrak{G}^{^1}_{_{(0,0)}}$, although one gets a group scheme $\mathfrak{H}:= \mathfrak{G} - \mathfrak{G}^{^1}_{_{(0,0)}} $, but the important question of {\em its affineness is left in doubt}.

-The aim of this paper is to prove that under some mild and natural assumptions on the characteristic of the residue field, these higher {\tt BT}-group schemes exist and are always smooth and affine; in fact we prove this under more general hypothesis, namely when $G$ is {\em split reductive}.
-As an added benefit, we also obtain a new construction of the $n$-{\tt BT}-group schemes of types II and III, the proof relying nevertheless on the existence of type I group schemes.
-This new approach also makes explicit certain finer aspects of the structure of these group schemes.
-The approach is based on the inductive process developed by J.-K.Yu \cite{yu} combined with the methods of \cite{bt2} and of course relying entirely on the earlier paper \cite{bp} to prove the base case of the inductive process.
-When $n = 2$ the group schemes were constructed in \cite[Section 3.0.9]{bt2} but were not proven to be flat or affine.
-For a tuple $\{0,f\}$ of concave functions we refer the reader to Pappas and Zhu \cite[Section 4]{pz} for the affineness of these group schemes.
-We now state our main theorem. \begin{thm} Let $G$ be a split reductive connected Chevalley group scheme over $\mathbb{Z}$ with a split maximal torus $T$.
-Let $\boldsymbol{\boldsymbol{\Phi}}$ denote the root system of $G$ relative to $T$.
-For $0 \leq i \leq n$, let $f_{_i}: \boldsymbol{\Phi} \cup \{0 \} \rightarrow \mathbb{R}$ be concave functions with $f_{_i}(0)=0$ and $\theta_{_i} \in \text{Hom}(\mathbb{G}_{_m},T) \otimes \mathbb{Q}$ be rational points such that we have a morphism of BT-group schemes $\mathfrak{G}_{_{f_{_i}}} \ra \mathfrak{G}_{_{\theta_{_i}}}$ inducing identity at the generic fiber.
-Let positive integers $d_{_i}$ be least such that $d_{_i} \theta_{_i}$ belongs to $\text{Hom}(\mathbb{G}_{_m}, T)$.
-Let $k$ be a perfect field of characteristic coprime to all the $d_{_i}$ and containing the $d_{_i}$-th roots of unity.
-Let $X$ be a smooth quasi-projective scheme over $k$, and let
+The aim of this work is to prove, under some mild and natural assumptions on the characteristic of the residue field, that these higher {\tt BT}-group schemes exist and are always smooth and {\em affine}; in fact we prove this under more general hypothesis, namely when $G$ is {\em split reductive}, a hypothesis forced on us due to the inductive argument.
+We refer the reader to \cite[\S 3.2]{bt2} for the relevance of the split case.
+As an added benefit, we also obtain a new construction of the $n$-{\tt BT}-group schemes when the concave functions are more general than of type I (called of types II and III in {\cite{bp}) under milder hypothesis than those of {\em loc. cit.}, the proof relying nevertheless on the existence of type I group schemes.
+This new approach also reveals certain finer aspects of the structure of these group schemes.
+It is based on the inductive process developed by J.-K.Yu \cite{yu} combined with the methods of \cite{bt2} and of course relying entirely on the earlier work \cite{bp}.
+We now state our main theorem.